 The Company accounts for its convertible promissory notes under ASC 815, "Derivatives and Hedging" ("ASC 815").
 Under ASC 815-15-25, the election can be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
 The Company has made such election for its convertible promissory notes.
 Using the fair value option, the convertible promissory notes are required to be recorded at their initial fair value on the date of issuance, each drawdown date, and each balance sheet date thereafter.
 Differences between the face value of the note and fair value at each drawdown date are recognized as either an expense in the condensed consolidated statements of operations (if issued at a premium) or as a capital contribution (if issued at a discount).
-Changes in the estimated fair value of the note are recognized as non-cash gains or losses in the convertible promissory notes in the convertible promissory notes in the fair value of the note are recognized as non-cash change in the fair value of the convertible promissory notes in the convertible promissory notes.
+Changes in the estimated fair value of the notes are recognized as non-cash gains or losses in the consolidated statements of operations.
+Changes in the estimated fair value of the note are recognized as non-cash change in the fair value of the convertible promissory notes in the condensed consolidated statements of operations.